 Students must choose an emphasis.

-- Soil: This emphasis features a core curriculum of math and science courses and introductory soil science courses.
+- Environmental Soil Science: This emphasis features a core curriculum of math and science courses and introductory soil science courses.
 Students then choose electives that are more in-depth and specific to soil science.

-- Plant: This emphasis features a core curriculum of math and science courses and introductory soil science courses.
-Students then choose electives that are more specific to plants.
+- Sustainable Food Production: This emphasis features a core curriculum of math, science and some introductory soil science courses.
+Students will choose electives that are more specific to agriculture and human systems.

 - BS - Logan Campus

 With this degree, students can pursue the following careers:

 - Environmental consultants

 - Soil, plant, water, and atmosphere relations (determining irrigation needs, working with biometeorologists)